FRAug: Tackling Federated Learning with Non-IID Features via Representation Augmentation: Related Work

-\textbf{Federated Learning (FL):} Federated Averaging (FedAvg) \cite{mcmahan2017communication} is one of the classic FL algorithms for training machine learning models using decentralized data sources.
+Federated Averaging (FedAvg) \cite{mcmahan2017communication} is one of the classic FL algorithms for training machine learning models using decentralized data sources.
 This simple paradigm suffers from performance degradation when there exists data heterogeneity \cite{kairouz2021advances, li2020federatedchallenge}.
-Numerous studies have been conducted for label space heterogeneity, i.e., class distributions are imbalanced across different clients, by regularizing the client local update \cite{li2020federated, dandi2022implicit, ruan2022fedsoft}, personalizing client models \cite{arivazhagan2019federated, fallah2020personalized, t2020personalized, li2021ditto, collins2021exploiting}, utilizing shared local data \cite{zhao2018federated, liu2021feddg, gong2021ensemble}, introducing additional proxy datasets \cite{li2019fedmd, lin2020ensemble, gong2022preserving}, or performing data-free knowledge distillation \cite{lopes2017data} in the input space \cite{hao2021towards, zhang2021fedzkt, zhang2022fine} or the feature space \cite{he2020group, zhu2021data}.
-However, there are only limited studies addressing the heterogeneity in feature space, i.e., non-IID features.
-Recently, \cite{andreux2020siloed} showed that Batch Normalization layers (BN) \cite{ioffe2015batch} with local-statistics improve the robustness of the FL model to inter-center data variability and yield better out-of-domain generalization results, while FedBN \cite{li2021fedbn} provided more theoretical analysis on the benefits of local BN layers for FL with feature shift.
+Numerous studies have been conducted for label space heterogeneity, \ie, class distributions are imbalanced across different clients, by adding additional regularization term in the client local update \cite{li2020federated, dandi2022implicit, ruan2022fedsoft, lee2021preservation, jeong2022factorized, chen2022calfat, kim2022multi, yu2021fed2}, utilizing shared local data \cite{zhao2018federated, liu2021feddg, gong2021ensemble}, introducing additional public datasets \cite{li2019fedmd, lin2020ensemble, gong2022preserving}, fully or partially personalizing the client models \cite{arivazhagan2019federated, fallah2020personalized, t2020personalized, li2021ditto, collins2021exploiting, oh2021fedbabu, alam2022fedrolex}, or performing data-free knowledge distillation \cite{lopes2017data} in the input space \cite{hao2021towards, zhang2021fedzkt, zhang2022fine} or the feature space \cite{he2020group, zhu2021data, luo2021no}.
+However, there are only limited studies addressing the heterogeneity in feature space, \ie, non-IID features.
+Recently, \cite{andreux2020siloed} showed that Batch Normalization layers (BN) \cite{ioffe2015batch} with local statistics improve the robustness of the FL model to inter-center data variability and yield better out-of-domain generalization results, while FedBN \cite{li2021fedbn} provided more theoretical analysis on the benefits of local BN layers for FL with feature non-IID.
 PartialFed \cite{sun2021partialfed} empirically found that partially initializing the client models could alleviate the effect of feature distribution shift.
 HarmoFL \cite{jiang2022harmofl} focused on FL applications for heterogeneous medical images and applied amplitude normalization in frequency space and model weight perturbation to harmonize the training process.
 In this work, we tackle the problem of non-IID features in FL via a client-specific data augmentation approach performed in the embedding space.
 In particular, client-agnostic embeddings are initially synthesized by a shared generator that captures the knowledge from different distributions, which are then personalized by separate client-specific models.
-Training the local models with the resulting client-specific embeddings yields a higher generalization to unseen data from the local distribution.
+Training the local model with the resulting client-specific embeddings improves its robustness against the feature distribution shift.